StephHjar/star-wars-trivia/README.md

 - Logo on Mobile:
 ![Logo on Mobile](assets/images/README/header-mobile.png)

+- __The Instructions Area__

 - __The Game Area__

-  -  Questions are displayed in a random order (for replayability), and answers are also displayed randomly (so players can't simply memorize the order of the answers).
+  -  Questions are displayed in a random order (for replayability)

 ![Game](IMAGE TO GO HERE)

 - __The Score Area__

-  - This section will allow the user to see exactly how many correct answers they have provided, and the number of total questions in the quiz.
+  - This section will allow the user to see how many correct answers they have provided, and the number of total questions in the quiz.

 ![score](IMAGE TO GO HERE)